San Mateo-Foster City School District Child Nutrition Department

 Can I order sack lunches for a field trip?

 Yes, you can order sack lunches for field trips.

 Lunch must be available to ALL students on ALL school days, even when they are on a field trip.
 All students may participate in field trip bag lunch provided through Child Nutrition.

 Bag lunch request must be received 10 working days in advance using the Field Trip Bag Lunch Request Form.

 Can I pay for lunches in advance for my student?

 Yes, you may prepay for lunches.
 You may prepay any amount.
 Visit your school office for prepaid envelopes or for a small fee you can use our on-line payment system www.mySchoolbucks.com.

 How much does lunch cost?

 Breakfast cost $1.50 at all sites serving breakfast.
-Full paid lunch is $2.50 at elementary school, and $3.00 at the middle schools.
+Full paid lunch is $2.50 at elementary schools and $3.00 at middle schools.
 There is no charge for meals if you qualify for reduced-price meal benefits.